Nosaiii/simple-java-orm/README.md

 The SJORM service is now aware that the `Game` class is a model that exists in your database.

 The static `SJORM.register()` method returns the new instance of the SJORM service.
-Meaning, it is possible to save it as a variable and access it from there as well instead of using the static `SJORM.getInstance()` method.
+Meaning, it is possible to save it as a variable and access it from there as well, instead of using the static `SJORM.getInstance()` method.
 Either way, both options return the same instance of the SJORM service.

 Setting up the SJORM service is now all done!